ngdoseo/ngseo/README.md

-# Angular 6 Server Side Rendering Out of the box
+# Angular 6 Prerender & Server Side Rendering Out of the box

 This repository is an extension of @schematics/angular including the universal side rendering tutorial steps in Angular.io and some helper methods to ease the use of Universal Server Side Rendering with Angular